philippkeller/blog-random-howtos/source/_posts/How-to-deploy-flask-app-with-gunicorn-and-nginx-on-amazon-linux-2-ec2.md

 ---

 This howto assumes that you
-- created your ec2 already with **Amazon Linux** on it (I personally use lightsail as have great prices and IMO are a bit cheaper than ec2 instances, but there's no different on OS level)
+- created your ec2 already with **Amazon Linux** on it (I personally use lightsail as have great prices and IMO are a bit cheaper than ec2 instances, but there's no difference on OS level)
 - opened port 80 (http) and 22 (ssh)

 <!--more-->